MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper.md

 ## Sync

 Signing into Microsoft Edge with a Microsoft account allows you to sync your browsing data across all your signed-in versions of Microsoft Edge.
 You may sync your favorites, settings, form fill data \(addresses and more\), and passwords.
 You must allow permission to turn on sync in Microsoft Edge, and each synced data type may be turned on or off individually.
+When new sync features become available, they will be automatically turned on when you restart Microsoft Edge.
 Favorites includes any tabs you previously set aside in the legacy version of Microsoft Edge, and syncs along with your favorites.
 Deleting or modifications to favorites, and other data types from one signed-in version of Microsoft Edge syncs to all other signed-in versions of Microsoft Edge where sync is turned on.
 Sync configurations may be managed in `edge://settings/profiles/sync`.
+Your sync settings may be managed by your organization.

 ![Sync](./media/whitepaper-media/sync.png)